 And finally, and MOST importantly, take care of yourself.
 Eat right, get plenty of rest, take the medication as it is prescribed, and monitor your health closely – don’t leave it to your health care providers.

 How do you do that?
 After you begin taking the prescribed medications, watch how your body responds to the medication.
 Create a journal or a log with the date you started taking the medication, did you eat when you took the medication and did you take the medication before bed or in the morning before you start your day.

 Monitoring your own health will put you in the driver’s seat to determine what is best for you.
 What is best for you may mean that you will need to change to a different medication.
 Only monitoring your health can help you determine that.

 Finding additional support

 Also, find counselors/therapists that are qualified to counsel those diagnosed with HIV/AIDS, You will need it.
 I would like to add pastors, trusted family members, and trusted friends.
-You know who can trust and who you cannot trust, be honest with yourself as you make each decision.
+You know who you can trust and who you cannot trust, be honest with yourself as you make each decision.

 This will be a journey, not a walk in the park.
 Journeys require different tools.
 Gather them and hang on to them.
 Live your life!
 You got this!

 Have you shared your story on our site?